-You'll be doing and seeing a lot of animated reptilian life, not to mention fat, smiling, Day-Glo-hued bugs, Gumby-flexible walking and talking toys if you choose to live the life of a computer animator.
-You'll be the one who breathes life into the 2-D and 3-D creatures and objects that grace the movie, TV and computer screens of modern life.
+You'll be doing and seeing a lot of animated reptilian life, not to mention fat, smiling, Day-Glo-hued bugs and Gumby-flexible walking and talking toys if you choose to live the life of a computer animator.
+You'll be the one who breathes life into the 2-D and 3-D creatures and objects that grace the movie, TV, and computer screens of modern life.

-Nowadays, computer animators are computer whizzes (well, ideally – we won't talk about the average Joes, or Janes) who happen to score high on the creativity scale.
-In 2-D and especially in 3-D, they can construct otherworldly landscapes, cobble together life-like creepy creatures, like Gollum of Lord of the Rings infamy, with state-of-the-art modeling software and mega-powerful computer processors.
+Nowadays, computer animators are computer whizzes (well, ideally—we won't talk about the average Joes or Janes) who happen to score high on the creativity scale.
+In 2-D, and especially in 3-D, they can construct otherworldly landscapes, cobble together life-like creepy creatures, like Gollum of Lord of the Rings infamy, with state-of-the-art modeling software and mega-powerful computer processors.
 The limit?
-Their imagination… as well as bosses and/or clients who have their own ideas of what imagination is.
+Their imaginations…as well as bosses and/or clients who have their own ideas of what imagination is.

 Pretty cool, eh?

 The computer animators of today are giant steps beyond the pencil-and-paper folks of yesteryear, the 2-D artisans of Walt Disney who created the likes of Mickey Mouse and Snow White and Cinderella, one hand-drawn panel at a time.

 Way back when, animators broke down the action of a scene into a series of pictures called frames.
 Frames were shown at a rate of 30 per second, and this gave the appearance of motion to the human eye.
 So, for Porky Pig eating a doughnut, animators created hundreds of frames to show Porky raising the doughnut to his snout.
 Ouch.
 That's hard work (not the doughnut eating; rather, drawing the doughnut eating).